Build a Bitch: Composition and lyrics

 Musically, "Build a Bitch" has been described as a dark pop and pop song.
 Poarch co-wrote it with Salem Ilese, Sub Urban, David Arkwright, Justin Gammella, and Elie Rizk, while the latter five produced it alongside Stefan Max.
 Jaycen Joshua mixed the track and Colin Leonard mastered it.
 Writing for The New York Times, Jon Pareles noticed that the track contains "tinkly toy-piano sounds" and "perky la-las" that "accompany [Poarch] as she points out that women aren't consumer products".
 Zoe Haylock from Vulture observed that Poarch sings the chorus "to the lilting lullaby beat".
 A hoax later went viral on TikTok, accusing Poarch of stealing a composition by Wolfgang Amadeus Mozart for the song.

 Talking to Billboard, she revealed that the song is mainly "about accepting yourself and embracing imperfections and your flaws", while also saying she wants "people to realize that [they] don’t have to be perfect".
 In the song, Poarch references fictional character Bob the Builder, and dolls Barbie and Ken.
-I-Ds George Griffiths declared that Poarch "coos over the unrealistic standards men hold women to", while Robin Murray of Clash opined that the song "focusses[sic] on female empowerment".
+I-Ds George Griffiths declared that Poarch "coos over the unrealistic standards men hold women to", while Robin Murray of Clash opined that the song "focusses on female empowerment".
 During the nursery rhyme chorus, the singer affirms, "This ain't build a bitch / You don't get to pick and choose."